kellyprankin/catutorial/README.md

 - Remember...
 Enjoy yourself!
   - Don't feel too much pressure with this.
   - You are free to reach out for assistance at any time, but I recommend giving things a shot before doing so just to help you learn to think through the ideas.
+  - Consider typing the code in instead of just copying and pasting.
+I've provided it to make it easy to focus on understanding the concepts, but it will help you to internalize it.

 ## Setup
   - [Sign up for the Cat Api](https://thecatapi.com/)